irawinder/FuzzyBuilder/Eclipse/README.md

-## Development: (v1.0-alpha.2+)
+## Development:
 Ira Winder (jiw@mit.edu)

 Current development of FuzzyBuilder is conducted using a more traditional workflow structured around Java projects located in the "Eclipse/" folder.
 Thusly, we recommend viewing and contributing using the Eclipse IDE.

-## How to use the Eclipse IDE for /Eclipse (v1.0-alpha.3)
+## How to use FuzzyIO (v1.0)

-Version alpha.3 scripts are organized around the project "fuzzy-io", which is a headless HTTP server designed to be deployed to a docker container.
+FuzzyIO scripts are organized around the project "fuzzy-io", which is a headless HTTP server designed to be deployed to a docker container.
 Furthmore, it is designed to interface with a generic front end environment such as [openSUI] (https://github.com/hiekata-lab/openSUI)

 FuzzyIO is significantly easier to open and run compared to alpha.2's JavaFX implementation.
 However, it has not front end components.